 I am an artist that is deeply immersed in the waters of the upper haha wakpa/Mississippi River watershed and the Great Lakes Commons.
 From years of making placed-based art in community with water I have evolved a hands-on process that holds the devastating truth and intrinsic beauty of our relationship with our ecosystems.

 I return to intentionally chosen places again and again to work in and with the water.
 By spending this time real connections are layered into my images, found-object sculptures, on-site communions, and performances.
-My task is to share the stories woven into this way of working that has connected me with our innate, common love of and need to steward the water that is essential to who we are.
+My task is to share the stories woven into this way of working.
+This immersion has awoken the innate and essential oneness with water and others that we all share.
+I offer teachings of art and spiritual practices here at the sanctuary of Katherine's Garden in support of a compassionate way.